riptano/astra-portal-getting-started/astraDBApplicationQuickstartPython/README.md

 export ASTRA_DB_TOKEN="AstraCS:qFDPGYOURASTRADBTOKENf15fc"
 ```

-You will also need to create an environment variable containing the location of your (downloaded) secure bundle.
-If you have not downloaded your secure bundle yet, you can do that here:
+Create an environment variable containing the location of your (downloaded) secure bundle.
+If you have not downloaded your secure bundle, you can do that here:

 <<downloadSCB>>

-This should download it to your **~/Downloads** directory.
+Download it to your **~/Downloads** directory.
 Feel free to copy it somewhere else if you like, but just make sure to refer to its location as shown here:

 📘 **Command to execute**